Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Not at all!

-Yes you can!
+Yes, you can!
 And blanched almonds on top of the cake give it a traditional look.

-Absolutely - we've had lots of readers who have successfully used soy based flavoured milk in this recipe.
+Absolutely - we've had lots of readers who have successfully used soy-based flavoured milk in this recipe.

 Yes, absolutely!
 Many of our readers have done so and found it to work perfectly!
+Alternatively, you could use a layer of marzipan.

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.